What causes macular degeneration?

 What is uveitis?

-Uveitis is inflammation of the middle layer of the eye, called the uvea.
+Uveitis, also sometimes referred to as Iritis, is inflammation of the middle layer of the eye, called the uvea.
 The uvea is the vascular layer of the eye located between the retina and the sclera (the white part of the eye).
 The uvea is composed of blood vessels that carry blood flow to the eye and are critical for vision.
 When this important supply of blood is impaired by inflammation, eyesight may be damaged.

 Uveitis can be serious, leading to permanent vision loss.
 In fact, approximately 10 percent of the blindness in the United States is due to uveitis.